Dhisurion/Fortrace-Scenario2-Usage/README.md

 - Extended session duration
 - Multiple file operations

+**Research Question:**
+"Conduct a content-based forensic analysis focusing on:
+Research topic identification:
+   - Main subject areas
+   - Sub-topics and related fields
+   - Search term patterns and frequencies
+Pattern analysis:
+   - Topic clustering
+   - Evolution of research focus over time
+   - Correlations between searched topics
+Thesis topic determination:
+   - Primary research direction
+   - Supporting evidence from search patterns
+   - Academic resource utilization

+Map the findings to establish the overall research context and thesis focus."
+"How do complex research behaviors involving web scraping, encrypted storage, and extensive file operations affect the forensic footprint compared to simpler research patterns, and what challenges does this present for forensic investigation methodologies?"

 The progression from Scenario 1 to 3 demonstrates increasing complexity in both user behavior simulation and forensic artifact generation.
 Each scenario can be used to test different aspects of digital forensics tools and methodologies.

 ## Running the Scenario

+Having covered the complete installation and configuration process, this section focuses on the practical implementation of scenarios.
+It details both the execution procedures and explains how to effectively monitor the scenario while it runs.

 ### Execution
 1. Update the YAML file reference in `scenario_2.py` to match your configuration